Welcome to my JDRF Walk to Cure Diabetes fundraising page!

 Our family will always remember July 25, 2013.
 That was the date my son, Gabriel at the age of 12, was rushed in an ambulance from the emergency room in Newnan, GA to Children's Hospital in Atlanta.
 What we thought was merely a stomach bug and dehydration turned into 5 days - 3 of which in ICU - leaving with a diagnosis of Type 1 Diabetes that instantly changed our lives.

-Gabriel, who is an avid reader of Harry Potter, a video game aficionado of anything related to Sonic the Hedgehog and an all-around animal lover hasn't slowed down one little bit.
+Gabriel, who is an avid reader of Harry Potter and The Hobbit.
+A video game aficionado of anything related to Sonic the Hedgehog who is also a Dr. Who obsessed teenager that loves all animals hasn't slowed down one little bit.
 He has adjusted to his new routine of checking his blood sugar numerous times a day as well as giving himself the injections at each meal like a trooper.
 Due to also being a high-functioning Autistic, he had to quickly pick up on new daily routines and schedules instantly, which is a big deal!
 He is the bravest person I know and still has the best sense of humor about life - even though he felt that his "near-death experience" should have been on the news.
 We take each day at a time and learn how to fit glucose meters, syringes, and insulin into our everyday lives.

 This year I will be taking part in the Walk to raise funds for the millions of people living with and affected by type 1 diabetes (T1D).
 The money I raise will help JDRF fund critical research to progressively remove the impact of T1D from people's lives.